Reathor765/simple-type-writer/addons/type_writer_label/README.md

 # TypeWriterLabel <img src="https://raw.githubusercontent.com/Pignomaster/simple-type-writer/refs/heads/main/github_assets/typewriterlabel.png?token=GHSAT0AAAAAADJJIRQF6WCMUODKLFRKAJVO2HTRGBA" width="24">

-Add a new node providing "typing" effect to your `RichTextLabel`.
+Add a new node providing a "typing" effect to your `RichTextLabel`.
 Configure speed, play sound and stop on specific characters to animate your typewriter.
 Compatible with BBCode.

 ## Table of Contents